27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: Added storage that still feels light, tidy, and cozy.

 Pair the towels with a simple soap dish or tray.
 Avoid bright patterns that can feel busy in small rooms.
 If storage is limited, rotate towels weekly to keep them fresh.
 The bundle adds warmth without taking much space.
-It is a quick, renter-friendly upgrade.

 Tips